Salutation

-In Belgium names are spelled slightly differently: prefixes are always written as they are in the register of residents, which can vary by name.
-In the vast majority of names, the (first) prefix is capitalized.

-In Dutch if the first name or initial is included, the prefix is never capitalized.
-E.g. Dhr.
-Van den Berg (Mr. From the Mountain) is named Jan (John) so his name is written with first name as Jan van den Berg and with initials as J. van den Berg.
-This convention is also used when writing in Dutch to people of foreign nationality.
-The exception to this rule is when writing to a Flemish person.
-In that case the rule for Belgian names is used, and the surname prefixes are capitalized as registered.

-English
+Usage

 The salutation "Dear" in combination with a name or a title is by far the most commonly used salutation in both British and US English, in both formal and informal correspondence.
 It is commonly followed either by an honorific and a surname, such as "Dear Mr. Smith," or by a given name, such as "Dear Mark."
 However, it is not common in English to use both a title of address and a person's given name: "Dear Mr. John Smith" would not be common form.
 Sometimes, the salutation "To" is used for informal correspondence, for example "To Peter".

 A comma follows the salutation and name, while a colon is used in place of a comma only in US business correspondence.
 This rule applies regardless of the level of formality of the correspondence.

 If the name of the intended recipient is unknown, acceptable salutations are: